wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 }
 ```

-So it checks whether the element should be included through function `shouldInclude(elt)` and get its value if so (some additional logic for `select` and `file` but it's not a concern here).
+So it checks whether the element should be included through function `shouldInclude(elt)` and gets its value if so (some additional logic for `select` and `file` but it's not a concern here).
 In [`shouldInclude`](https://github.com/bigskysoftware/htmx/blob/d6afc5b8dbd7213037d0bc4213aa0b7b469bcd62/src/htmx.js#L2512), it will only include a checkbox if it's checked:

 ```javascript
 function shouldInclude(elt) {